Part 3: Management and Accountability

 - Samantha Montenegro, Chief Risk and Compliance Officer, AOFM.

-Other representatives from the Treasury included Brenton Goldsworthy (August 2012 meeting) and Louise Butler (November 2012 meeting).
+Other representatives from the Treasury included Robert Ewing (November 2013 meeting).

-The AOFM’s internal auditor, Deloitte Touche Tohmatsu undertook the following audits during 2012‑13:
+The AOFM’s internal auditors undertook the following audits during 2013‑14:

-- pre‑implementation readiness review of retail trading of Commonwealth Government Securities (Phase One);
+- a post‑implementation review of retail exchange trading of Commonwealth Government Securities (CGS);

-All audits concluded that the AOFM’s internal controls were operating as intended.
-The internal auditor also found that the AOFM had appropriate processes in place to ensure that audit recommendations were actioned in a timely manner.
-The recommendations made during 2012‑13 were aimed at enhancing the efficiency and design of the current control environment.
-At 30 June 2013, recommendations had either been implemented or were in the process of being implemented in accordance with agreed timelines.
+Internal audit concluded that the control environment within the AOFM was mature, as demonstrated by the nature and type of findings reported.
+Recommendations made were aimed at enhancing the efficiency and design of the current control environment.
+The internal auditors also found that the AOFM had appropriate processes in place to ensure that audit recommendations were actioned in a timely manner.
+At 30 June 2014, recommendations had either been implemented or were in the process of being implemented in accordance with agreed timelines.

 Business continuity arrangements

-The AOFM has business continuity and pandemic plans to ensure that its critical activities can continue in the event of a major disruption or the outbreak of an influenza pandemic.
-These arrangements include the provision of back up services that can be implemented when the AOFM’s office accommodation is not able to be used, or when AOFM staff are not available to perform key tasks.
-Business continuity plans were updated and tested during 2012‑13 (as they will continue to be on an annual basis).
+The AOFM has comprehensive business continuity and pandemic plans to ensure that its critical activities can continue in the event of a major disruption or the outbreak of a pandemic.
+These arrangements include the provision of back up of full IT and related business services that can be implemented when the AOFM’s office accommodation is not able to be used, or when AOFM staff are not available to perform key tasks.
+Business continuity plans were updated and tested during 2013‑14.

-In addition to a BCP, there is also: an information technology (IT) disaster recovery plan which sets out the processes required to restore critical IT‑reliant functions in the aftermath of a significant disruption; and an Emergency Procedures Manual to provide for the evacuation and/or protection of people from physical harm in the event of an incident, including but not limited to those articulated in the Commonwealth’s Protective Security Policy Framework.
+In addition to business continuity plans, there is also an IT disaster recovery plan which sets out the processes required to restore critical IT‑reliant functions in the aftermath of a significant disruption; and an Emergency Procedures Manual to provide for incidents including, but not limited to, those articulated in the Government’s Protective Security Policy Framework.

-In 2012‑13, no matters relating to the AOFM were the subject of judicial proceedings, administrative tribunal hearings or consideration by the Ombudsman.
+In 2013‑14, no matters relating to the AOFM were the subject of judicial proceedings, administrative tribunal hearings or consideration by the Commonwealth Ombudsman.

 External reports on agency operations

-There were no reports in 2012‑13 on the operations of the AOFM by: the Auditor‑General (other than the report on financial statements); a Parliamentary committee; or the Commonwealth Ombudsman.
+There were no reports in 2013‑14 on the operations of the AOFM by the Auditor‑General (other than the report on financial statements); a Parliamentary committee; or the Commonwealth Ombudsman.

 Management of human resources